sri-bandara/Implementing-Logistic-Regression-with-Batch-Gradient-Descent-from-Scratch/README.md

 # Implementing-Logistic-Regression-with-Batch-Gradient-Descent-from-Scratch

 <span style="font-size: 18px; color: #000000; font-weight: bold;">Context</span>
 <p style="font-size: 15px; color: #333333;"> This repository demonstrates how to implement Logistic Regression using Batch Gradient Descent completely from scratch using Python and NumPy.
-The objective of this project was to gain a deep understanding of how logistic regression works internally by manually coding each step of the algorithm rather than relying on high-level libraries like scikit-learn. </p>
+The objective of this project was to gain a deeper understanding of how logistic regression works internally by manually coding each step of the algorithm rather than relying on high-level libraries like scikit-learn. </p>

 <span style="font-size: 18px; color: #000000; font-weight: bold;">Dataset</span>
 <p style="font-size: 15px; color: #333333;"> This dataset was extracted from an exercise available in Andrew Ng's Machine Learning Specialization.
 The specialization is offered by Stanford Online and DeepLearning.AI through Coursera. </p>